Impressions de France – World Showcase – Epcot

 Did you know?

 • Impressions de France is housed in the Palais du Cinéma, which is based on a theater in Fontainebleau.
-A gargoyle statue, which is a replica of the creature that guards the Notre-Dame Cathedral, is situated in the theater’s lobby.
+In addition, a gargoyle statue, which is a replica of the creature that guards the Notre Dame Cathedral, is situated in the theater’s lobby.

 • As opposed to Reflections of China and O Canada!, where guests stand throughout the presentations, Impressions de France offers seating.
 Reflections of China and O Canada! cannot realistically offer seating because those films are projected onto screens totaling 360 degrees, a circle.
-Impressions de France is projected onto five screens totaling only 200 degrees.
+The attraction Impressions de France employs five screens that have a combined projection area of only 200 degrees.

-• The enchanting score of Impressions de France was the work of Buddy Baker, who was named a Disney Legend in 1998.
+• The enchanting score of Impressions de France was the work of Buddy Baker, a Disney Legend.
 In addition to developing original tunes, Baker studied centuries of French classical music to locate superior numbers, by Claude Debussy, Camille Saint-Saëns, François-Adrien Boieldieu, Jacques Offenbach, Maurice Ravel, Erik Satie, and Paul Dukas, to complement the film’s visual sequences.
 Baker conducted the final amalgamated score with the London Symphony Orchestra.

 • Among 46 sights featured in Impressions de France are: the cliffs at Étretat in Normandy; horsemen and hunting dogs in the Cheverny Forest; Chambord in the Loire Valley; Vézelay Village and a church interior; horsecart riding through Riquewihr Village in Alsace; a marketplace in Bouvron in Normandy; a wine harvest at Monbazillac Vineyard; the Cognac cave; Versailles; Castle Beynac in Dordogne Valley; a forest near Château Montpoupon; bicyclists; Bugatti race cars in Cannes; hot air balloons; the French Alps; a small church in Brittany; a wedding reception at a Brittany farmyard; Villefranche near Nice; a cove at Calanque Cliffs near Cassis; a pier near the Carlton Hotel in Cannes; a rooftop restaurant overlooking Cannes harbor at night; railway tracks in the hills of Chaporoux; the Gare du Nord train station in Paris; Champs-Élysées and the Arc de Triomphe; a boat on the Seine River in Paris; Notre-Dame Cathedral; the Louvre; and the Eiffel Tower.